shankybnl/MobileAutomationFramework/README.md

 Similar thing should be done for element locators.
 There is no base folder in case of screens.For android locators, it would be under screens->android->AndroidLoginScreen.
 For iOS locators,  it would be under screens->ios->IOSLoginScreen.

-### How to execute a test

-Maven is used as build tool (can be downloaded from [here](https://maven.apache.org/download.cgi)). pom.xml file is present in base directory which has all the required dependencies and code to invoke testng.xml file when executed from command line.

-Connect your device to your machine or start the emulator.

-*Note: start appium server on your machine if not included programatically*

-###### Run below commands to execute android testng test:

-$ cd mobileautomationframework/
-$ mvn test -Dos=android -Dsurefire.suiteXmlFiles=testng.xml

-*Include iOS app on which you want to run test.
-Provide its path in config.xml file (iOSAppPath=src/app/path-to-your-iOSfile).
-And write  screen locators in IOSLoginScreen and methods in IOSLoginCorelogic.
-Now you are ready to run below commands.*

-###### Run below commands to execute iOS testng test:

-$ cd mobileautomationframework/
-$ mvn test -Dos=iOS -Dsurefire.suiteXmlFiles=testng.xml

                                             xxxxxxxxxxxxxxxxxxxxxxxxxxxx